civol/HDLRuby/README.md

    sig2 <= [sig0, sig1]
    ```

- - `[]` applied to an expression of `bit`, `unsigned` or `signed vector types
+ - `[]` when applied to an expression of `bit`, `unsigned` or `signed` vector
-   and taking as argument a range selects the bits corresponding to this range.
+   types and taking as argument a range selects the bits corresponding to this
-   If only one bit is to select, the offset of this bit can be used instead.
+   range.
+If only one bit is to select, the offset of this bit can be used
-   For example, the following code selects bits from 3 to 1 of `sig0` and bit
+   instead.
+For example, the following code selects bits from 3 to 1 of `sig0`
-   4 of `sig1`:
+   and bit 4 of `sig1`:

    ```ruby
    [7..0].inner sig0